NicholasAyat/nicholasayat.me/README.md

 # nicholasayat.me

-A fully fleshed out personal portfolio (nicholasayat.me) engineered by myself using HTML, CSS, JS.
+A fully fleshed out personal portfolio (nicholasayat.me) engineered by myself using HTML, CSS, and JS.